undus5/undus/content/posts/archlinux-luks-btrfs-systemd-boot.md

 It took me roughly a month searching and thinking about the wiki, when finished, I realized 2 things.
 One, I have designed my own workstation build during this process.
-Two, I could implement this build on top of nearly any distros now, distro is not a problem for me anymone.
+Two, I could implement this build on top of nearly any distros now, distro is not a problem for me anymore.

 If you still do distro hopping and want to settle down, go reading through the ArchWiki, you will get answers, this is my advice.